sameersbn/docker-gitlab/README.md

 ### Amazon Web Services (AWS) Remote Backups

 The image can be configured to automatically upload the backups to an AWS S3 bucket.
-To enable automatic AWS backups first add `--env='AWS_BACKUPS=true'` to the docker run command.
+To enable automatic AWS backups first add `--env 'AWS_BACKUPS=true'` to the docker run command.
 In addition `AWS_BACKUP_REGION` and `AWS_BACKUP_BUCKET` must be properly configured to point to the desired AWS location.
 Finally an IAM user must be configured with appropriate access permission and their AWS keys exposed through `AWS_BACKUP_ACCESS_KEY_ID` and `AWS_BACKUP_SECRET_ACCESS_KEY`.

 More details about the appropriate IAM user properties can found on [doc.gitlab.com](http://doc.gitlab.com/ce/raketasks/backup_restore.html#upload-backups-to-remote-cloud-storage)